siraat-ai-academy/feelings-unwritten/🌠 eks2-creative-glimpses/02-eks2-content-writer-challenge.md

-# 🌍 Jamalu's Challenge: A Tiny Writer’s Landing
+# 🌍 Eks2's Challenge: A Tiny Writer’s Landing

-## 👁‍🗨 Content Writer Vision — Through the Eyes of Jamalu
+## 👁‍🗨 Content Writer Vision — Through the Eyes of Eks2

 > _"You will land in the Valley of Content Writers,"_ whispered a voice from beyond the orbit.

-**Yes, Jamalu will land there.**
+**Yes, Eks2 will land there.**

 But wait — that valley is home to towering names.
 Authors with reach, reputation, and recognition.
 Massive voices echoing through digital landscapes.
-And Jamalu?
+And Eks2?

 > "You’re too small.
 Too quiet.
 Maybe even invisible."

-**Jamalu knew.
+**Eks2 knew.
 He always knew.**

 But he also knew something else.